 Offered as a development kit, piCOBOT® comprises a vacuum pump unit, a gripper unit and two suction cups.

 “For the standard piCOBOT® kit, we have chosen four different sets of suction cups that we think will be suitable for a variety of tasks.
 However, our customers will also be able to choose freely from our extensive range of suction cups in order to tailor piCOBOT® to their own specific applications,” says Josef Karbassi.

-“In addition, we have made sure that the weight of piCOBOT® is very low (1.12 lbs for piCOBOT® and 0.46 lbs for the gripper), considerably lower than other similar cobot equipment offered by our competitors,” promises Josef Karbassi.
+“In addition, we have made sure that the weight of piCOBOT® is very low (510g for piCOBOT® and 210g for the gripper), considerably lower than other similar cobot equipment offered by our competitors,” promises Josef Karbassi.

 The low weight of piCOBOT® results in minimum weight addition, thus enabling maximum payload capacity for the cobot.
-Powerful and strong for its size, piCOBOT® is designed to be able to lift items weighing up to 15.5 lbs.
+Powerful and strong for its size, piCOBOT® is designed to be able to lift items weighing up to 7 kg.

 In terms of productivity, human-robot teams are hard to beat.
-Researchers studying human-machine interaction at the German carmaker BMW recently determined that such teams were about 85 percent more productive compared to being alone.
+Researchers studying human-machine interaction at the German carmaker BMW recently determined that such teams were about 85 percent more productive than either alone.
 Safe enough to be released from traditional robot cages, cobots are able to deliver on that promise.
 Soft design lines enable them to work in close contact with their human teammates, avoiding any risk of injury due to collisions.